-Van Grow is in its 21st year of business; under new ownership since 2002.
+Van Grow is in its 22nd year of business!

 Van Grow: Studio of the Arts offers Fine Art instruction for ages 2 through adult and teaches the basics of art: drawing, painting, and sculpture plus many other creative opportunities like Dollhouse Camp, Animation Camp or junk art.

-Another face you will see at Van Grow is Mrs. Alma Pearson.
+The other face you will see at Van Grow is Mrs. Alma Pearson.
 Alma is a 2007 graduate of TCU with a degree in Theatre Costume Design and a Minor in Art History.
 Alma brings her creativity and love of art to the children at Van Grow by teaching many of our classes.
 She’s the voice on the other end of the phone when you call and always super helpful in getting your events booked or classes scheduled.

 You are welcome to visit the studio for a tour, just give us a call!
 817.348.0505